folio-org/folio-org.github.io/tutorials/curriculum/05-set-up-the-folio-users-app.md

 See <a href="https://issues.folio.org/browse/FOLIO-1348">FOLIO-1348</a>.
 </div>

-So skip ahead to the section about [Adding the mod-users module](#add-the-users-app-okapi-module-to-the-okapi-gateway).

 ## Add the Users app UI component to the Stripes UI Server
 Remember in $FOLIO_ROOT/stripes-tutorial-platform we have two configuration files: `package.json` and `stripes.config.js`.
 Each will need changes to add the Users app.